GoogleCloudPlatform/gcsfuse/docs/semantics.md

 <a name="file-inode-identity"></a>
 ### Identity

-If a new generation number is assigned to a GCS object due to a flush from an inode, the source generation number of the inode is updated and the inode ID remains stable.
+If a new generation is assigned to a GCS object due to a flush of a file inode, the source generation of the inode is updated and the inode ID remains stable.
 Otherwise, if a new generation is created by another machine or in some other manner from the local machine, the new generation is treated as an inode distinct from any other inode already created for the object name.

+In other words: inode IDs don't change when the file system causes an update to GCS, but any update caused remotely will result in a new inode.

 Inode IDs are local to a single gcsfuse process, and there are no guarantees about their stability across machines or invocations on a single machine.